-As an interdisciplinary environmental and natural resource sociologist, the focus of my work is on the integration of social dynamics in multi-scalar assessments of environmental problems.
+As an interdisciplinary environmental and natural resource sociologist, the focus of my work is on the integration of social dynamics in multi-scalar assessments of environmental issues.

 Beyond sociology, I bring social science frameworks and empirical research into collaborative assessments of environmental challenges that combine social and physical dynamics.
-These efforts are situated in different ecosystem and geographic contexts and involve working closely with researchers from water sciences, forestry, biogeochemistry, plant phytochemistry, agricultural sciences and engineering, systems ecology, landscape planning, and other sciences.
-My students and I work to infuse social theory and methods into applied natural resource research with clear implications for local, regional, national, and international decision-making.
+These efforts are situated in different ecosystem and geographic contexts and have involved working closely with researchers from water sciences, forestry, biogeochemistry, plant phytochemistry, agricultural sciences and engineering, systems ecology, landscape planning, and other sciences.
+My students and I infuse social theory and methods into applied natural resource research with clear implications for local, regional, national, and international decision-making.

 My current research and engagement efforts include the following:

 With funds from USDA, we are working with a team of engineers to assess health risks and perceptions of secondary irrigation water in Cache Valley, Utah.
 We are integrating survey research and community engagement with water sampling in multiple locations with varying degrees of incorporation of treated wastewater in secondary water, particularly for residential irrigation.
 With funds from the Utah Division of Water Resources, we will be assessing the status of water reuse plans and projects statewide by administering surveys and interviews with water treatment managers, irrigation district representatives, and water conservancy district representatives.
 These projects allow us to not only integrate social and engineering water science, but also to better understand the roles of risk perception, community engagement, and technological innovation in water resource management.

 - Assessing Wellbeing Across Utah Communities and Beyond